Due to the recent popularity of the ADS-B receiver, many student pilots are talking about getting a portable ADS-B device.

 What are the differences between ADS-b in and ADS-B out?

 ADS-B in works as the ADS-B receiver.
-Portable ADS-B receivers are ADS-B in devices.
+Portable ADS-B receivers are ADS-B devices.

 So what is ADS-B out?

-I will get to that, but let’s understand ADS-B in first.
+I will get to that, but let’s understand ADS-B first.

-ADS-B in or portable ADS-B devices enable airplanes to receive real-time weather data and relevant flight information of other aircraft in the vicinity.
+ADS-B or portable ADS-B devices enable airplanes to receive real-time weather data and relevant flight information.

-However, merely having an ADS-B in or portable ADS-B receiver does not enable the pilot to transmit their location to the ground controller.
+However, having an ADS-B or portable ADS-B receiver does not enable the pilot to transmit their location to the ground controller.

 Likewise, the airplane in your vicinity will be unaware of your location.